Your Child’s First Visit

 Sugar free gum can stimulate saliva flow and wash acids away

-Most importantly, to protect against dental decay your child’s healthy diet must be complimented by good oral hygiene, which means brushing and flossing daily and regular preventative care visits to the dentist from an early age.
+Most importantly, to protect against dental decay your child’s healthy diet must be complemented by good oral hygiene, which means brushing and flossing daily and regular preventative care visits to the dentist from an early age.

 To help keep track of brushing day and night, download our Tooth Brushing Chart